badhive/alca/docs/SENSORS.md

 You may wish to use one sensor that provides a range of event types, or multiple sensors that each specialise in a particular event type - for example, by providing more granular / technical details regarding an event.

-More information about writing sensors and modules will be available at a later stage, as ALCA's flagship sensor is currently in active development.
+More information about writing sensors will be available at a later stage, as ALCA's flagship sensor is currently in active development.